robotstreamer/rsandromeda/README.md

 # Known Bugs + Fixes

-- If espeak doesn't work on first start up, download and run this download (link leads straight to a download, don't be alarmed): http://sourceforge.net/projects/espeak/files/espeak/espeak-1.48/setup_espeak-1.48.04.exe
+- If espeak doesn't work on first start up, download and run this file (link leads straight to a download, don't be alarmed): http://sourceforge.net/projects/espeak/files/espeak/espeak-1.48/setup_espeak-1.48.04.exe Then restart Andromeda.

 - If you get an error that looks like this:
 ![example created commands](https://i.imgur.com/zaq5F6M.png)